digbmc/germantown-y/_exhibits/thewomenofgermantownmural.md

 In notes shared with students, Dave McShane reveals that the mural’s origins were community-engaged and collaborative in nature with Germantown Y members advocating for their vision.
 While Dave was initially under the impression that the mural had been commissioned to honor Maggie Kuhn, founder of the Gray Panthers and influential leader at the Germantown YWCA, after meeting with the Y’s mural committee the plan quickly changed.
 The YWCA mural committee had come up with a list of 50 or so women of Germantown compiled and researched by local Germantown historian, and former *Germantown Crier* editor,  Judith Callard.
 The mural committee hoped to honor all 50 women, who had been instrumental to the history of Germantown!
 Dave notes, “We reached a compromise:  Six women would have their portraits in the mural and the rest of the list would have their names included at the bottom of the mural.”

 Pamphlets featured below reveal that the Y was creating curriculum that they hoped to have taught in Germantown schools about the 42 women whose likeness or names appear on the mural.
 The newsletter also mentions a potential book, likely related to the research of Judith Callard.
 The newsletter calls for recommendations of more women to include, listing its only requirements to be that they lived in Germantown and/or contributed to the community at one point or another.
-A list of the 42 names listed can be found here: https:github.com/digbmc/germantowny/blob/Mural/exhibits/listofwomenmentioned
+A list of the 42 names listed can be found here: [The Women of Germantown](https:github.com/digbmc/germantowny/blob/Mural/exhibits/listofwomenmentioned).